Whale barnacle: Symbiosis

 Though whale barnacles are generally considered to be commensals, callosities could be an adaptation to prevent barnacles from adding to drag by concentrating infestations, and a heavy infestation may lead to eczema.
 Xenobalanus can more easily grow on sick skin with a weakened immune system, and younger individuals tend to have larger infestations presumably because they are less resistant; further, given it has a stalk, it increases the drag felt by the host and may be considered parasitic in that sense.
 A Cryptolepas infection on captive beluga whales (Delphinapterus leucas) elicited an immune response by the skin, and the barnacles were ejected after a few weeks.
 Gray whales have been observed rubbing against the gravelly seafloor to dislodge barnacles.

-Conversely, some whales may use barnacles as weapons or protective armor to add power to a strike in mating battles or against orcas (Orcinus orca), or as a deterrent to being bitten by orcas.
+Conversely, some whales may use barnacles as weapons or protective armor to add power to a strike in mating battles or as a deterrent to being bitten by orcas (Orcinus orca).
 This would make the relationship between whale barnacles and certain whales mutualistic in which both parties benefit.
 It may be that some baleen whales, in the context of the fight-or-flight response, are adapted for a fight response, namely the humpback and gray (Eschricthius robustus) whales.
 As such they may have evolved to attract barnacles, sacrificing speed for damage and defense.
 Others, the Balaenoptera, are adapted for a flight response, probably evolving an antifouling mechanism in their skin to deter infestations, avoiding unnecessary weight which would hinder speed.
 However, the bowhead whale (Balaena mysticetus), the North Atlantic (Eubalaena glacialis), and North Pacific (E. japonica) right whales, which favor fight responses, are generally barnacle-free.
 It may be that a reduction in population caused by historic whaling restricted their distribution and contact with other whales, thus impeding the barnacles' ability to infect other whales.